williamsbdev/ruby-on-rails-on-docker/README.md

     docker run --name db postgres

     docker run --name web --link db -p 3000:3000 ruby-on-rails bundle exec rails s -p 3000 -b '0.0.0.0'

+#### Step 5

+Now we get a database does not exist error.
+We can fix that by running the `rake db:create` in our web container.

+    docker exec web rake db:create

+Finally, we have a fully functioning Ruby on Rails application.